OmarHazemElesawy/GUC_AVIATION/README.md

 4) A guest user can search for flights and see details about searched flights.

-5)An existing user can select desired seats from the list of available seats.
+5) An existing user can select desired seats from the list of available seats.

 6) An existing User can see his current personal information and update his data and password.